camiyu1/DevDocks/sonarqube-cppcheck/README.md

 **[Basic Setting (SonarQube)]**

-First you have to create project in SonarQube web server (http://localhost:9000).
-You will receive project token that will be used later.
+First, you have to create a new project on a SonarQube web server (http://localhost:9000).
+You will receive a project token that will be used later.

+And you need to create quality profiles.
+(You can just import using *Restore* menu with a file `cxx_quality_profile_all_enable.xml`)

+A Quality profile related a project have to be changed, because build-in `Sonarway` for C++ does not work in the community edition.

 **[Basic Setting (Container)]**